qibebt-bioinfo/meta-apo/README.md

 ```
 meta-apo-train -t wgs.training.KO.abd -T 16s.training.KO.abd -o meta-apo-model.txt
 ```
-The parameter 't' requires the abundance table of WGS microbiomes in the WGS-amplicon pairs and the parameter 'T' requires the abundance table of amplicon microbiomes in the WGS-amplicon pairs.
+The parameter 't' requires the abundance table of WGS microbiomes in the WGS-amplicon pairs and the parameter 'T' requires the abundance table of corresponding amplicon microbiomes.
 The output file “meta-apo-model.txt” is the mapping model.